traumverloren/haute-codeture/haute-codeture.md

 ### **not optimal**

 ^Too many unknowns: great for prototyping but relying on for my whole project, too risky.
+^So you can guess what I probably did next...

 ---

 # Iteration #3

 ### Build my own MQTT broker!

+^Built my own mqtt broker

 ---